Configure LDAP with TLS (SSL)

 If you see this error, it's likely a trust issue with the LDAPS certificate.

-Step 3: Download a Chained Certificate
+Step 3: Download a Certificate Chain

 Use our official utility to retrieve and bundle LDAPS certificates: